fyfirman/eko-docs/src/content/docs/browseruse/browser-extension.md

 You now understand the browser use based on extended plugins, you can:

-- Learn about [web extraction techniques](/docs/architecture/web-extraction) in Browser use
+- Learn about [Web Extraction Technology](/docs/architecture/web-extraction) in Browser use
 - Explore [Available Tools](/docs/tools/available#browser-extension) for Browser extension
 - Learn more core concepts of eko: [Dive deep into Eko](/docs/getting-started/dive-deep)